 Brenner’s Park Hotel and Spa Baden Barden has an absolutely stunning location actually on Lichtentaler Allee.
-This is the most upmarket of the spa options available in Baden-Baden.
+This is the most upmarket of the Baden Baden resort spa options.
 The hotel doesn’t have thermal waters or springs but it does have its own spa called Villa Stephanie.

 Villa Stephanie is a state of the art spa with a focus on treatments.
 They have multiple offers and programmes including detox, medical treatments, weight loss etc.

-Brenners is also home to Fritz and Felix, one of the new up and coming restaurants in Baden-Baden.
+Brenners Park-Hotel and Spa is also home to Fritz and Felix, one of the new up and coming restaurants in Baden-Baden.

-Another fantastic European Spa option is Monart Spa Ireland – read my review.
+⇒ Another fantastic European Spa option is Monart Spa Ireland

 3. Best option for something different – Sabai Jai Thai Massage

 For a very different type of spa experience check out Sabai Jai.
-To be honest, the location and look are quite basic after the majestic more traditional spas of Baden-Baden!
-However, they are well known and rated for offering an excellent Thai massage.
+To be honest, the location and look of Sabai Jai are quite basic after the majestic more traditional spas of Baden-Baden!
+However, Sabai Jai Baden Baden is well known and rated for offering an excellent Thai massage.

 The prices at Sabai Jai Thai Spa Baden Baden are terrific starting at 25 euros for a 30-minute massage.

 ⇒ If you like heading to Thailand for a spa treatment check out my post on my favourite spa experience – Kamalaya Thailand.